Home Air Cooling Tips

 – No extra cooling costs.
 The level-to-level ventilator fan (shown) moves existing cool air from one level (from the basement or a mini-split system, for example) to another level of the house through an adjustable sleeve installed through the floor/ceiling.

 – A ventilator fan can blow conditioned air up or down, depending on the position of the blower unit.
 There are also room-to-room ventilator fans to move the conditioned air.
+Check out these creative ways to cool a room without AC.

 – To install the fan, you’ll have to cut a hole through the floor/ceiling and run an electrical line to the unit.